-Deep Muscle Pain Essential Oil Blend roll on is clinically tested and is one of the most invigorating and enjoyable natural ways to manage strains, aches and pains, headaches — and even serious, chronic pain.
+Deep Muscle Pain Essential Oil roll on blend is clinically tested and is proven to be one of the most invigorating and enjoyable natural ways to manage strains, aches and pains, — and even serious, chronic pain.

 Science Behind the Formula:

 effective natural painkiller and muscle relaxant.
 It is especially

 helpful in soothing an aching back, sore muscles, and melting away a

 tension headache.
 A study showed that peppermint oil, rosemary, lavender, and eucalyptus applied topically has pain relief benefits associated with Post Operative Pain, Hemiplegic Shoulder Pain, Fibromyalgia, Myofascial Pain Syndrome, and other pain.

 3.1.9.
 Postoperative Pain

 Pain is common after almost any surgical procedure.
 Although analgesic medications are effective in reducing pain and nausea, uncomfortable side effects can prolong the healing process and increase hospitalization time .
 In a randomized control study to examine pain management after total knee replacement surgery, patients treated with eucalyptus aromatherapy experienced significantly lower pain and blood pressure than the control group .
 A study that examined lavender aromatherapy in patients recovering from breast biopsy surgery found that the aromatherapy group reported a significantly higher satisfaction with pain management than the control group, even though rates of pain, narcotic use, and discharge time were the same .